DanialArab/LLM/Finetuning Large Language Models/readme.md

 1. [Introduction](#1)
   1. [Why fine-tunning](#2)
+  2. [What does fine-tuning do for the model]
-  2. [Prompt engineering vs. fine-tuning ]
+  3. [Prompt engineering vs. fine-tuning ]

 <a name="1"></a>